Abdohurbly/SIDEVKICK/README.md

 > ✅ You can switch models dynamically from the configuration panel.

-## 🔍 Smart Context Search (RAG) vs Traditional Mode
+## 🔍 Smart Context System (RAG vs Smart Static Analysis)

-The agent supports two methods for understanding your codebase:
+The agent supports two powerful methods to understand your codebase context:

-### ✅ RAG (Retrieval-Augmented Generation) – "Smart Context Search"
+### ✅ Smart Retrieval (RAG – Retrieval-Augmented Generation)

-* Uses embeddings and a semantic index (via FAISS + SentenceTransformers) to retrieve **only the most relevant code chunks** related to your query.
+* Uses embeddings and a semantic vector index (FAISS + SentenceTransformers) to retrieve **only the most relevant code chunks** for your query.
-* Improves speed and accuracy by eliminating unrelated code.
+* Helps avoid noisy context and focuses the model on precise logic.
-* Enables smart UI linking, file dependencies, and context-aware suggestions.
+* Enables file-level dependency understanding, class/function metadata, and component detection.
-* Great for large projects where full context is too heavy or noisy.

-### ❌ Traditional Mode

-* Sends **entire file contents** (up to a max token limit).
-* Less intelligent, more prone to irrelevant outputs.
-* Still useful for smaller projects or when RAG is disabled.

-> You can enable/disable RAG through the API or UI settings.
-Internally, the backend uses metadata like chunk type, description, and file path to enrich the retrieval process.
+### 🔬 Smart Static Context (without RAG)

+* Even when RAG is disabled, the agent performs **intelligent static analysis** to determine relevant files and context.
+* It detects UI components, code complexity, function/class declarations, and structural relationships across files.
+* This hybrid approach ensures that context sent to the model is focused and high-quality — even in full-project scans.

+> You can toggle RAG on/off via UI or API.
+Both methods work intelligently behind the scenes using semantic metadata, not just raw file dumps.

 ## 🛠️ Tech Stack